| Indicator | Current Period | Prior Year Period | YoY |

 ※ Source: Company compilation

-This report is an AI-generated financial analysis document produced by analyzing XBRL financial statement data.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmark figures are compiled by the firm from public financial statements as reference information.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+This report is an AI-generated financial analysis document created by analyzing XBRL financial statement data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the firm based on public financial statements.
+Investment decisions are your responsibility; please consult a professional advisor as needed before making investment decisions.